What is, or who is, The Millennial?

 For my MA dissertation, I conducted qualitative research into the reasons why people discontinued a vegan or plant-based diet after following it consistently for at least 30 consecutive days.
 My hope was to understand some of the barriers people encountered to transitioning to a vegan diet, in order to be able to address these barriers.

-I am currently undertaking a Postgraduate Certificate in Education (PGCE) with the University of Exeter as part of my training to become a Teacher of Spanish and French.
+In 2020 I completed a Postgraduate Certificate in Education (PGCE) with the University of Exeter as part of my training to become a Teacher of Spanish and French.
 I am currently teaching languages in an independent school and independently continuing my own studies of German, Portuguese and Italian language, as well as the history of philosophy.